enhance-dev/enhance.dev/app/docs/md/learn/concepts/styling/css.md

 </doc-code>

-The benefits of adding styles to a style tag in the head is that the styles will be immediately available when the page loads which will help avoid FOUCing your users.
+The benefits of adding a style tag to the head is that the styles will be immediately available when the page loads which will help avoid [FOUCing](https://en.wikipedia.org/wiki/Flash_of_unstyled_content) your users.
-Downsides are too much CSS can weigh down your page as well as make it hard to edit.
+Downsides are too much CSS in the head can weigh down your page as well as make harder to edit.

 ## Linking to CSS file